pvillela/blog-hugo/content/post/Blockchain Essence.md

-### Comments
+## Comments

+The term *[blockchain](https://en.wikipedia.org/wiki/Blockchain)* comes from the technique used to implement [Bitcoin](https://en.wikipedia.org/wiki/Bitcoin)'s ledger.
+A similar technique or some variant of it is used in the implementation of the ledgers for most blockchain products.

 Capabilities 1, 2, and 3 above are the most fundamental and are truly the essence of blockchain technology.
 The consensus process and transaction validation rules vary greatly across blockchain products.
 Some blockchain products (e.g., [Hyperledger Indy](https://www.hyperledger.org/use/hyperledger-indy)) have multiple ledgers, each supporting different transaction types.

 Capability 4 is present to some extent in all blockchain products, but can vary greatly.
-For example, this capability is fairly limited in the case of the Bitcoin blockchain.
+For example, this capability is fairly limited in the case of the [Bitcoin](https://en.wikipedia.org/wiki/Bitcoin) blockchain.

 Capabilities 5 and 6 are the key differentiators between private and public blockchains.
 They can vary greatly across blockchain products.
 In the case of public blockchains, anyone can join and access the data, no approval is required.
 Some blockchain products (e.g., [Hyperledger Indy](https://www.hyperledger.org/use/hyperledger-indy)) have some aspects that are public and others that are permissioned.